JacoboLansac/audits/solo/next-gen.md

 ## High

-### [H-3] The value from the highest bid is not transferred to the owner of the token being auctioned
+### [H-3] The value from the highest bid is not transferred to the owner of the auctioned token

 #### Description